Pros And Cons Of Geothermal Energy Generation: How It works?

 how does geothermal energy work

-The heat source for geothermal power generation is magma, which exists about 1,000 to 3,000 meters underground.
 When it rains, the water is absorbed into the ground and seeps deep underground where the magma flows.
 This rainwater is heated to high temperatures by the magma’s heat, turning it into what is known as geothermal fluid.
-The place where geothermal fluid accumulates is called a geothermal reservoir.
-In geothermal power generation, the steam from this geothermal fluid is used to turn turbines and extract energy.

 There are several methods of geothermal power generation, but “Flash Steam Power Generation” and “Binary Cycle Power Generation” are the main ones.
 I will explain each of these power generation methods.